Microcontact printing: Applications

+Picture was made in NTNU Nanolab with Scanning electronic microscope and it depicts PDMS pattern used later for microcontact printing.
+Author: Kertu Liis Krigul(Wikimedia Commons: Krigul), 22 November 2017.

 Micromachining

 Microcontact printing has great applications in micromachining.
 For this application inking solutions commonly consist of a solution of alkanethiol.
 This method uses metal substrates with the most common metal being gold.
 However, silver, copper, and palladium have been proven to work as well.

 Once the ink has been applied to the substrate the SAM layer acts as a resist to common wet etching techniques allowing for the creation of high resolution patterning.
 The patterned SAMs layer is a step in a series of steps to create complex microstructures.
 For example, applying the SAM layer on top of gold and etching creates microstructures of gold.
 After this step etched areas of gold exposes the substrate which can further be etched using traditional anisotropic etch techniques.
 Because of the microcontact printing technique no traditional photolithography is needed to accomplish these steps.

 Patterning proteins

 The patterning of proteins has helped the advancement of biosensors., cell biology research, and tissue engineering.
 Various proteins have been proven to be suitable inks and are applied to various substrates using the microcontact printing technique.
 Polylysine, immunoglobulin antibody, and different enzymes have been successfully placed onto surfaces including glass, polystyrene, and hydrophobic silicon.